Skip to Content

 If you’re a long-time fantasy fan, you are probably familiar with the various sub-genres that exist, but for those who are new to the worlds of mythical creatures and magical beings, here is a quick rundown of a few of the more common fantasy styles.
 The number of subgenres varies widely depending on who you ask, and this is not intended to be an exhaustive list, merely an overview.

-The nice thing about fantasy prompts is that you can take them in any direction you want.
-For example, you could combine elements of a fairy tale with dark fantasy writing prompts to produce a dark twist on a formerly cheery tale.
 Or you can take an epic fantasy writing prompt and cross it with a medieval story prompt and create a magical world filled with castles, nights, and battles.
 The only thing limiting you is your imagination.

 Dark or Grimdark Fantasy